 - Courier companies

 Is it just me or does everyone feel better when they track their online orders?
 If I’m ordering something I really want, I keep checking my Amazon account just for an update on where my order is.
 I guess courier companies and online websites sensed this because they have made life easier for people like me.
 What most companies do is assign you an order ID or tracking code that you can text to a specific shortcode in order to receive an update on your order.
 This way, you can get to know exactly where your order is at any given point in time!
 And SMS is cheap so it won’t cost you much.

 Customers need to feel at ease once their payments go through.
 Whether it’s a card payment through a point of sale or a money transfer wired to another bank, people need assurance that the correct amount of money has been deposited in the right place.
 Most bank and wallet apps have been integrated with SMS in such a way that every time you receive or send a payment, you are sent a text.
 This text will contain the amount of money, point of transaction and (with some apps) your remaining account balance.
 Thus, customers can feel at ease especially when a large sum of money is being transferred.

 Did you know that 89% of customers use their phones even while shopping?
 People are addicted to phones and as a marketer, you need to take advantage of that.
 Communicate on a platform that is readily available and personal for them.
-So I’m pretty definitive in concluding that SMS messages can be highly beneficial to your business.
+So I’m pretty definitive in concluding that using a text marketing service to send sms message can be highly beneficial to your business.
 If used the right way, you can cut down your costs and boost your sales by a very high margin via SMS.